AugusteLef/CIL-Project-Text-Classification/LectureBaselines/README.md

-## Lecture Baselines

-This folder contains the code used to create the baselines that we have seen in the lecture (i.e. in the master solutions or the tutorials).
-There are two such baselines:
+This folder contains the code used to create the baselines that are based on what we have seen in the lecture (and the exercises and tutorials).
+Note that in contrast to other code we have written, the scripts in this folder do not take any command-line arguments which means that the source code has to be changed if you want perform other experiments than the ones we intended.

-- The first one uses a simple count vectorizer and a logistic classifier.
-It is fully implemented in the file 'count_vectorizer_linear_model.py'.
-This script reads the training data, uses the #appearances of the 5000 most frequent words as features and trains a classifier.
-It then reads the test data and creates predictions in the format accepted by the Kaggle competition.
-- The second one uses the GloVe embeddings.
-Here, the pipeline is more complicated:
-    - build_vocab.sh creates a list of all words appearing in the training data.
-    - cut_vocab.sh removes low-frequency words from that list.
-    - pickle_vocab.py dumps this filtered list in vocab.pkl.
-    - cooc.py is then used to create the co-occurence matrix cooc.pkl.
-    - glove_embeddings.py creates the embeddings from the co-occurence matrix
-    - glove_predictions.py finally trains a logistic classifier using the as features the average over word embeddings in one tweet
+## File Structue

+The scripts in this folder might assume the following file structure:
+- Embeddings : Directory containing GloVe embeddings
+- Vocabs : Directory containing vocabulary files

+## Workflow

+In order to run our experiments for the baselines, first make sure that the necessary (preprocessed) datafiles are present in ../Data/.
+Also make sure to install the ../requirements.txt.
+Once that is done, the workflow is as follows:
+- run glove.py to create GloVe embeddings.
+This script runs multiple pre-defined experiments, each constructing GloVe embeddings a bit differently.
+The embeddings are placed in Embeddings/.
+- run predictions.py.
+This will run several pre-defined experiments, each combines a vectorizer and a classification model to create predictions which can then be uploaded to Kaggle.
+The predictions are placed in ../Predictions.
+The script also outputs training and validation accuracy for each experiment.